Etoil A Karamoja

 By Bondry Kilenga

-Leaders in Kotido District have issued a stern warning against poaching, emphasizing that the practice undermines both conservation efforts and local economic stability.
+Leaders in Kotido District have issued a stern warning against poaching, emphasising that the practice undermines both conservation efforts and local economic stability.

-Emmanuel Lodio Lopwot, the Kotido District Speaker, urged residents to swap poaching for conservation to unlock economic opportunities.
+Emmanuel Lodio Lopwot, the Kotido District Speaker, urged residents to abandon poaching in favour of conservation in order to unlock economic opportunities.

-Citing the new administration block as a tangible benefit of wildlife tourism Lodio, said by protecting wildlife, the locals attract responsible hunters whose activities foster community development.
+Citing the new administration block as a tangible benefit of wildlife tourism, Lodio said that by protecting wildlife, local communities attract responsible hunters whose activities contribute to community development.

-Paul Komol Lotee, the Kotido District LC 5 Chairperson, warned that those engaged in poaching of wildlife risk being fined Shs 1 million or jailed for five years in prison under the Wildlife Act of 2019.
+Paul Komol Lotee, the Kotido District LC5 Chairperson, warned that individuals engaged in poaching risk a fine of Shs 1 million or a prison sentence of five years under the Wildlife Act, 2019.

-Adding to the deterrents, Martin Oryem who represented the Chief Warden Kidepo Valley National Park highlighted the dangers of the newly implemented electric fencing project.
+Adding to the deterrents, Martin Oryem, who represented the Chief Warden of Kidepo Valley National Park, highlighted the dangers posed by the newly implemented electric fencing project.

-Oryem warned that those attempting to enter protected areas illegally risk not only arrest but also fatal wildlife encounters or electrocution.
+Oryem warned that those attempting to enter protected areas illegally risk not only arrest but also fatal encounters with wildlife or electrocution.